A Machine Learning Approach to Robustly Determine Director Fields and Analyze Defects in Active Nematics: Methods

 \section{Methods}

-We used the PolScope data (each sample is a pair of a retardance image and its corresponding orientation field) to train a deep learning model for extracting orientation information from raw images.
-Using the orientation information extracted by our approach from raw images, we were able to significantly improve defect detection and tracking.
+We used the PolScope data (each sample is a pair of a retardance image and its corresponding director field) to train a deep learning model for extracting local orientation information from retardance images.
+Using the director fields extracted by our approach, we were able to improve defect detection and tracking.